01000001-01001110/PowershellProfileBackup/README.md

 #Powershell Profile Backup
-If you'd like to show your appreciation you can buy me a tea <a href="buymeacoff.ee/mwWXAyznc">here</a>
+If you'd like to show your appreciation you can buy me a tea <a href="buymeacoff.ee/mwWXAyznc">here</a><br>
 Powershell Profile Backup

 ![image](https://user-images.githubusercontent.com/48245017/69575192-bfc41b00-0f97-11ea-9169-751165e026b1.png)

-You can choose to type in the full UNC path to your from location and your to location.
+To start You can choose to type in the full UNC path to your from location and your to location.
 OR You can choose to click the button and browse to the directories you'd like to choose.
 If you find yourself creating a new directory verify the path is correct after applying.
 (Sometimes it still has new folder even if you rename.
 Unless you click on the directory and do not hit enter when renaming.)

 Upon starting a backup process you are greeted by the lovely, daring, and overall bad-4$$-Voice that is the "Microsoft Zira Desktop".
 Who will guide you through a backup expierience you'll not soon forget.
 On top of the audible queues from the script.
 The script goes as far as to calculate the overall profile size of the source directory that you are backing up.
 Just to give you the warm and fuzzies about just how long this backup will take.